mementum/backtrader/docs/cerebro.rst

   0. Deliver any store notifications

-  1. Ask datas to deliver the next set of ticks/bars
+  1. Ask data feeds to deliver the next set of ticks/bars

      The 1st data inserted into the system is the ``datamaster`` and the system will wait for it to deliver a tick

-     The other datas are, more or less, slaves to the ``datamaster`` and:
+     The other data feeds are, more or less, slaves to the ``datamaster`` and:

        - If the next tick to deliver is newer (datetime-wise) than the one delivered by the ``datamaster`` it will not be delivered

        - May return without delivering a new tick for a number of reasons

-       The logic was designed to easily synchronize multiple datas and datas with different timeframes
+       The logic was designed to easily synchronize multiple data feeds and data feeds with different timeframes

   2. Notify the strategy about queued broker notifications of orders, trades and cash/value